varmeh/tech-docs/docs/deployment/k8s/helm.md

 ### Enter Helm

-Helm was designed to address these challenges:

-1. `Helm Charts`:
-   - At its core, Helm deploys `charts`, which are packaged Kubernetes applications.
-   - A single chart can define everything from services to deployments, PVCs, and more.
-   - It serves as a "template" for Kubernetes deployments.
-2. `Versioning`:
-   - Helm manages versions of charts deployed on a cluster.
+Consider Helm as a wrapper for Kubernetes applications.
+It provides a set of functionalities that make it easier to manage Kubernetes applications:

+- `Templates and Values`: Helm charts use templates to generate Kubernetes manifest files.
+This allows for parameterization, so one chart can be used to deploy to different environments or configurations without changing the core application definition.
-   - If an application needs to be rolled back to a previous version, Helm handles it seamlessly, reducing the risk of human error.
+- `Versioning`: Helm supports versioning of application releases, allowing users to roll back to a previous version if needed.
-3. `Reusability & Sharing`:
-   - Helm charts are reusable.
-   - Developers can define a template for an application and use it across `multiple environments`: `dev`, `staging`, and `production`.
+- `Dependencies`: Helm can manage dependencies for applications.
+For instance, if your application requires a specific database, Helm can ensure that database is deployed alongside your application.
+- `Atomic Deployments`: Helm tries to ensure that application deployments are atomic.
+This means either all resources in the application are successfully deployed, or none are, minimizing half-baked deployments.
+- `Releases`: With Helm, each time you deploy a chart, it's called a "release".
+Helm keeps track of these releases, allowing you to manage your deployments effectively.
-   - Moreover, Helm has public chart repositories, enabling teams to share their setups.
+- `Repository`: Helm has a concept of chart repositories, which are like artifact repositories, but for Helm charts.
+This allows teams to share and distribute applications easily.
-4. `Simplified Configuration`:
-   - Helm introduces a templating system, allowing users to inject values into their YAML files dynamically.
-   - This means configurations can be externalized, and the same chart can be deployed with different configurations without changing the chart itself.

 ### Illustrative Example